Skip to main content

 Use caution when crossing any Museum train tracks.
 The crossings are level, but many crossings still have small gaps between the rail and the wood.

 The parking lot at the Railway History Campus is made of interlocking paving stones.
 It is navigable for wheelchairs and walkers but is a bumpy ride.
+There are currently two ADA parking spaces near the entrance to the Museum parking lot.

 The Train Shed Exhibit Hall has paved pathways that meet ADA requirements.
 The Chapel Car viewing platform and 001 Caboose walk-through are only accessible via stairs.

-Sensory Aides
+Sensory Information

 Service Animals